 Director of Development

-- Leads our 900 Hennepin capital campaign, ensuring we meet or exceed goals.
-Responsibilities include, but are not limited to, driving strategies, meeting with prospects, attending events and communicating progress.
+- As needed, lead campaign efforts, meeting, or exceeding goals.
+Responsibilities include, but are not limited to, driving strategies, meeting with prospects, and sharing progress.

-- Continues to improve on operational and measurement systems that increase organizational efficiency and effectiveness in annual giving, campaign, donor stewardship, donor events and institutional grant applications.
+- Maintain and improve operational and measurement systems that increase organizational efficiency and effectiveness.

-- Oversees the day-to-day activities of the development function.
+- Oversee the day-to-day activities of the development function.